TEXTILES, NATURE & ARCHAEOLOGY

 TRIP OVERVIEW

 Weaving among the Maya is an ancient art form that predates the arrival of the Spanish.
 Though the weaving has evolved since contact, many of the designs woven into Maya huipils today were ornamenting ceremonial clothing well over one thousand years ago.
-Though romantic interpretations credit a young beautiful woman with perky breasts named Ix-Chel to be the goddess of weaving, it was actually the goddess Chac-Chel pictured in the ancient Maya codices - an elderly woman of wisdom, depicted with sagging breasts and nipples pointing downward, who ruled the loom, weaving, divination, floods, creation and more...
+The Maya goddess Ix-Chel is said to have taught Maya women to weave more than two thousand years ago.
+Though often depicted with a youthful figure and perky breasts, in the Maya Codices, Ix-Chel is shown as a mature woman with sagging breasts...

 and the back-strap loom an object of femininity representing the womb...

-Scholars of today credit Ixchel as the goddess who gifted the back-strap loom to women, but as her name does not appear in any of the codices, it makes sense that it was Chac-Chel who was responsible.
+Scholars of today credit Ixchel as the goddess who gifted the back-strap loom to women, based on the codices.
 Back strap looms are anchored around a woman's waist, with the garment laid out before her, in much the same way the womb is positioned.
 The weaving process is correlated with the nurturing of a baby, with the woman responsible for creation.
 The thread that serves as the weft symbolizes the umbilical cord, with the loom itself representing and behaving as a womb, for it holds the garment that will eventually will be released.
 While men do weave in some cultures, the back strap loom is solely synonymous with women...

 The woven textiles of the Maya are part of community identity...